omwdunkley/crazyflieROS/README.md

     * With rviz, one can overlay the depth/rgb images with the flie pose estimation
 * PID Controller _(todo: merge in from joy_driver_pid.py)_
 * Monitoring Joystick input _(todo: merge in from joy_driver_pid.py)_
+* Barometric Pressure offset
+    * can set ground level with a single click
+    * can connect to a second flie and use it as a reference